espocrm/documentation/docs/administration/formula/datetime.md

 Returns the closest date or datetime to VALUE based on passed arguments.

 TYPE can be one of the following values: 'time', 'minute', 'hour', 'date', 'month', 'dayOfWeek'.
 TARGET is an integer value or a string value.
 IS_PAST means to find the closest in the past.
-If TIMEZONE is omitted, then default timezone is used.
+If TIMEZONE is omitted, then the default timezone is used.

 !!! example